Serena-DeroProject/documentation/WhitePaper.md

 ## SUMMARY

-  DERO is a new, experimental blockchain technology written in Golang with a focus on enhanced Privacy and Smart Contracts while maintaining the transparency and security of the blockchain.
+  DERO is a new, experimental blockchain technology written in Golang based on the CryptoNote protocol with a focus on enhanced privacy and the implementation of smart contracts.
 The goal is to create a unique state of the art blockchain technology with enhanced Reliability, Privacy, Security, Usability, and Portability by bringing together some of the best proven technologies like CryptoNote Protocol and Smart Contracts, thereby allowing for the creation of Private Smart Contracts.

   Blockchain is an open, distributed ledger that can record transactions between two parties efficiently, and in a verifiable and permanent way.